 If you need extra cash to pay for a home improvement project or consolidate high-interest credit card debt, taking out a personal loan may be a good option.
 This type of loan is ideal for creditworthy borrowers with a consistent income.

-Most people choose to take out a personal loan through an online lender or a bank.
-This article will look at both options so you can determine which is the best choice for you.
+Most people choose to take out a personal loan through an online lender, bank, or credit union.
+This article will look at all three options so you can determine which is the best choice for you.

 Online lenders continue to grow in popularity because of the easy loan application process and more flexible lending solutions.
 You will always qualify for the best terms if you have a high credit score, but many online lenders are willing to lend money to borrowers with bad credit.